qtcad.device.many_body module

 - get_coulomb_matrix(overlap=None, verbose=True)

-Gets the Coulomb interaction matrix in the eigenbasis of the single particle eigenstates.
+Gets the Coulomb integrals matrix in the eigenbasis of the single particle eigenstates.

 - Parameters:

-overlap (bool or None, optional) – If False, neglect overlapping terms in the Coulomb interaction matrix.
+overlap (bool, optional) – If False, neglect overlapping terms in the Coulomb integrals matrix.
 If None, use the value of the

 overlap